Bangor International Airport: Military operations

 In addition to regular operations by the 101st Air Refueling Wing of the Maine Air National Guard and other aviation operations by the Maine Army National Guard, Bangor is often the first or last stop on U.S. soil for troops headed to or from Iraq, Afghanistan or other overseas destinations.

 Ground transportation

 Bangor International Airport is located off I-95.
 The airport is served by local taxi and limousine services as well as various rental car companies.

 The Community Connector provides bus service between the airport and the surrounding region.
 Bus services to Portland, Boston, and Northern Maine operated by Concord Coach and Cyr Bus Lines are located about one mile from the airport.

 In popular culture

 Bangor International Airport was the main ground setting for Stephen King's novella The Langoliers, which was made into a two-part television miniseries.
 The miniseries was filmed there.

+It was also briefly shown in the Family Guy episode "The Hand That Rocks the Wheelchair".